dart-lang/build/build_runner/README.md

 > **NOTE**: When a `BuilderApplication` specifies `hideOutput: true` it may
 > output under the `lib` folder of _any_ package you depend on.

-* You are not allowed to overwrite existing files, only create new ones.
+* Builders are not allowed to overwrite existing files, only create new ones.
 * Outputs from previous builds will not be treated as inputs to later ones.
-* You may use a previous `BuildAction`'s outputs as an input to a later action.
+* You may use a previous `BuilderApplications`'s outputs as an input to a later action.

 ### Source control